Hunting for Neutrino Texture Zeros with Muon and Tau Flavor Violation: Introduction

 Already in 1977~\cite{Weinberg:1977hb, DeRujula:1977dmn, Wilczek:1977uh, Fritzsch:1977za}, it was noted that the phenomenological relation among the Cabibbo angle $\theta_c$ and quark masses $\theta_c=\arctan\sqrt{\frac{m_d}{m_s}}-\arctan\sqrt{\frac{m_u}{m_c}}$ may originate from quark mass matrices with vanishing $(1,1)$ entries:

 Non-trivial flavor textures like the above one may also appear in the lepton sector.
 For instance, neutrino oscillation data hints at an approximate ``tribimaximal'' flavor mixing pattern~\cite{Fritzsch:1995dj, Harrison:2002er, Xing:2002sw, Harrison:2002kp, He:2003rm, Altarelli:2005yx}: $\theta_{12}=\arctan{\frac{1}{\sqrt{2}}}$, $\theta_{23}=\frac{\pi}{4}$, $\theta_{13} \ll \theta_{12},\theta_{23}$, where $\theta_{12}$, $\theta_{23}$, and $\theta_{13}$ are the mixing angles observed, respectively, in solar, atmospheric, and reactor neutrino oscillations.
 Since the absolute neutrino masses $m_{\nu_1}, m_{\nu_2},$ and $m_{\nu_3}$ are only constrained but not yet measured, the flavor texture of the neutrino mass matrix $M^\nu$ cannot be fully inferred.
 Despite this, texture zeros similar to those for quarks shown in Eq.~\eqref{FritzschTexture} are conjectured to arise for $M^{\nu}$~\cite{Frampton:2002yf, Xing:2002ta, Kageyama:2002zw, Xing:2002ap, Frigerio:2002fb, Desai:2002sz, Guo:2002ei}, in the basis where the charged lepton mass matrix is diagonal, as they introduce constraints that reduce the number of free parameters tightening the connection between flavor texture and measured quantities.
-In fact, current experimental measurements of neutrino oscillations allow up to two vanishing elements in $M^\nu$, and some of such one- and two-zero textures can be tested in the near future --- see, for instance, Refs.~\cite{Fritzsch:2011qv, Meloni:2014yea, Zhou:2015qua, Alcaide:2018vni,Singh:2019baq, Chauhan:2023faf, Treesukrat:2025dhd} for analyses published after the measurement of the reactor mixing angle.
+In fact, current experimental measurements of neutrino oscillations allow up to two vanishing elements in $M^\nu$, and some of such one- and two-zero textures can be tested in the near future --- see, for instance, Refs.~\cite{Fritzsch:2011qv, Meloni:2014yea, Zhou:2015qua, Alcaide:2018vni,Singh:2019baq, Denton:2023hkx, Chauhan:2023faf, Treesukrat:2025dhd} for analyses published after the measurement of the reactor mixing angle.
 For instance, even without knowledge of the absolute neutrino masses, future oscillation experiments such as JUNO~\cite{JUNO:2015zny} and DUNE~\cite{DUNE:2015lol} can shed light on certain two-zero textures, once the Dirac CPV phase is measured or constrained.
+Interestingly, a recent work~\cite{Borah:2025vtn} points out that for the case of a normal neutrino mass hierarchy, one of the two-zero textures allowed by NuFit-6.0 data~\cite{Esteban:2024eli} is in tension with the newly released JUNO 2025 data~\cite{JUNO:2025gmd}.